Resources for Faculty and Department Heads

 Professional Development for Faculty

 - Faculty Learning Opportunities, a set of workshops and informal meetings for new and established faculty and academic leaders.
-Cohort programs include Creating a Sustainable Writing Practice, Summer Faculty Leadership Institute and Aspire Faculty Fellows Program.
+Cohort programs include Creating a Sustainable Writing Practice, New Department Head Orientation, Summer Faculty Leadership Institute and Aspire Faculty Fellows Program.

 - Tenure-track and clinical faculty promotion and tenure procedures workshops on March 8, 2018 from 2-4 pm and April 18, 2018 from 2:30-4:30 pm, both offered in the Training and Development Building.
 Also, the promotion and tenure dossier preparation workshop will be held on February 28, 2018 from 2-4 pm and March 27, 2018 from 10-12 pm, also in the Training and Development Building.
 Note: the April 18 workshop registration will not be available on the T&D website until April 2.

 - Space and time for faculty writing at the Miller Learning Center - Drop in during designated writing times, get coffee and/or discounts at MLC Jittery Joe's!
-Also, during the fall semester, meet with Office of Research's Proposal Enhancement or OFA's coach for informal meetings or goal-setting discussions to help you meet your writing goals.
+Also, during the fall semester, meet with Office of Research's Proposal Enhancement, with Dee Warmath for help writing manuscripts, or OFA's coach for informal meetings, or goal-setting discussions to help you meet your writing goals.
+Writing space is also available on the Gwinnett campus every Saturday this Fall.

 - Write@UGA has many resources for faculty as writers and who teach writing.
 Register online to attend the spring Faculty Writing Retreat (choose May 15 or May 16, 2018) by May 8, 2018.